Large Deviations for Stochastic equations in Hilbert Spaces with non-Lipschitz drift: Main result

 \subsection{A remark on the expression of $S_B$}

 In this subsection we prove an equivalent expression for the action functional $S_B$ given by (\ref{eq:action}), more similar in the spirit to the action functional given by the Freidlin-Wentzell Theorem for finite-dimensional diffusions (see \cite{FrW12}).
-We prove the following formula: